Yipara logoYipara

 +

 Sudden vomiting in cats can be triggered by eating too fast, hairballs, dietary changes, food allergies or intolerance, ingesting toxic plants or substances, infections, intestinal parasites, or stress.
-In some cases, sudden vomiting can indicate more serious conditions like kidney disease, pancreatitis, or intestinal obstruction.
+In some cases, sudden vomiting can indicate more serious conditions like kidney concerns, pancreas concerns, or intestinal obstruction.
 If the vomiting is sudden and severe, or if your cat ate something potentially toxic, seek veterinary care immediately.

 Why does my cat vomit after eating?